On H List of Movie Reviews

 4/14:

-the film gets an '8' from me is Robert Mitchum who was surprisingly not Oscar-nominated.
-He's very good, engaging, human,
+reason why the film gets an '8' from me is Robert Mitchum who was surprisingly not Oscar-nominated.
+He's very

-All in all, Heaven Knows, Mr. Allison is worth watching because it's a great war picture with a superb performance
+All in all, Heaven Knows, Mr. Allison is a must-see because of the outstanding performance by

 2/24: